iyer-venkat/modules-tutorial/ReadMe.md

 - ESM modules can import CJS modules with `* as` as there is no default
 - with `esModuleInterop` flag set to `true`, the `* as` can be dropped

-> Node.js was developed before ESM became the new standard, hence default is CJS
+> Node.js was developed before ESM became the new standard, hence default is CJS \
+> \
-> for Node to support ESM, we either use `.mjs` or use `"type":"module"`
+> For Node to support ESM, we either use `.mjs` or use `"type":"module"`

 #